SU-SWS/anes-nextjs/README.md

 In the layout and pages, we set the `revalidate` variable to `false`.
 This caches the page and layout build indefinitely.
 Layouts and page caches are treated separately and can be invalidated independently of each other, while also allowing specific parts of each to be invalidated.
 A route handler is provided that allows the CMS system to invalidate appropriate areas of the site.
-Making a `GET` request to `/api/revalidate?secret=[secret]&slug=/[slug]` with the correct parameters will accomplish this invalidation.
-Passing a slug in the form `/tags/foo:bar` will invalidate the cache tags for `foo:bar` using the [revalidateTag](https://nextjs.org/docs/app/api-reference/functions/revalidateTag) function.
+Making a `GET` request to `/api/revalidate?secret=[secret]&path=/[path]` with the correct parameters will accomplish this invalidation.
+Passing a path in the form `/tags/foo:bar` will invalidate the cache tags for `foo:bar` using the [revalidateTag](https://nextjs.org/docs/app/api-reference/functions/revalidateTag) function.
 The reason for this is the Next.js Drupal module only provides a single API url for on demand invalidation.
 So we have to implement our own logic.